 “This is to say nothing against afternoons evenings or even midnight.
 Each has its portion of the spectacular.
 But dawn—dawn is a gift.
 Much is revealed about a person by his or her passion, or indifference, to this opening of the door of day.
 No one who loves dawn, and is abroad to see it, could be a stranger to me.”Long Life by Mary Oliver

-For a beautiful accompaniment to your early mornings – or a compelling incentive to roll out of bed a little earlier – pick up a copy of Mary Oliver’s poetry to keep on your bedside table.
+For a beautiful book to accompany your early mornings – or a compelling incentive to roll out of bed a little earlier – pick up a copy of Mary Oliver’s poetry to keep on your bedside table.

 Horseradish is a lovely little collection of Lemony Snicket’s happy observations on life, including this wonderful take on mornings: